ronandi/ronandi.github.io/_posts/2013-08-19-how-to-make-a-simple-groupme-bot-with-sinatra-and-heroku.markdown

 Don't worry about providing a correct callback url for now, we'll get to that later

 2. Create a Heroku account.
-We'll use heroku to deploy our bot when we're ready.
+We'll use Heroku to deploy our bot when we're ready.
 Don't worry its free.

-3. Now login to heroku:
+3. Login to Heroku:

 		heroku login